 Richard A. Simpson

 Richard Simpson served in the New Zealand Air Force as a YMCA Secretary from 1950 to 1952.
 His service in the Korean War became a catalyst for his life’s work and ultimately getting a degree in Theology.
-While in Korea, Richard Simpson realized that he wanted to help people.
+While in Korea, he realized that he wanted to help people.
 Helping people included giving the shirt off his back and talking people from suicidal tendencies.
 While YMCA secretary he provided soldiers a place for rest and relaxation from the daily hardships of war.

 Tragedy of War